-Dividends received by corporate shareholders that are reported by the Fund in a written statement furnished to shareholders may qualify for 50% dividends received deduction with respect to the amount of qualifying dividends received by the Fund from domestic corporations and with respect to that portion (if any) of interest paid or accrued on certain high yield discount obligations owned by the Fund are treated as dividends.
+Dividends received by corporate shareholders that are reported by a Fund in a written statement furnished to shareholders may qualify for 50% dividends received deduction with respect to the amount of qualifying dividends received by the Fund from domestic corporations and with respect to that portion (if any) of interest paid or accrued on certain high yield discount obligations owned by the Fund or an ETF in which the Fund invests, are treated as dividends.
 For a shareholder to receive this deduction, certain holding period requirements apply.
-In particular, the Fund's corporate shareholders must hold their Fund shares (and must not have certain protections against risk of loss) at least 46 days for the 91-day period beginning on the date 45 days before the date on which the Fund's shares becomes ex-dividend.
-Additionally, the Fund must meet similar holding period requirements with respect to shares of the domestic corporation issuing dividends.
+In particular, a Fund's corporate shareholders must hold their Fund shares (and must not have certain protections against risk of loss) at least 46 days for the 91-day period beginning on the date 45 days before the date on which a Fund's shares becomes ex-dividend.
+Additionally, a Fund or, as applicable, an ETF in which the Fund invests, must meet similar holding period requirements with respect to shares or, as applicable, high-yield obligations of the domestic corporation issuing dividends or paying amounts treated as dividends.
 The dividends-received deduction is also reduced for dividends on certain debt-financed portfolio stock.

 Section 163(j) of the Code generally limits the deductibility of business interest to the sum of the taxpayer's business interest income and 30% of its adjusted taxable income.
 Certain small businesses are exempt from such limitations.
-If the Fund, as a RIC earns business interest income, the Fund would be permitted to pay Code Section 163(j) interest dividends to its shareholders.
-A shareholder that receives a section 163(j) interest dividend generally may treat the dividend as interest income for purposes of Code Section 163(j) if certain holding period requirements are met.
+If a Fund, as a RIC earns business interest income, the Fund would be permitted to pay Code Section 163(j) interest dividends to its shareholders.
+A shareholder that receives a Code Section 163(j) interest dividend generally may treat the dividend as interest income for purposes of Code Section 163(j) if certain holding period requirements are met.
 Generally, the shareholder must have held the fund shares for more than 180 days during the 361-day window beginning 180 days before the ex-dividend date, and the shareholder must not be obligated (under a short sale or otherwise) to make related payments with respect to substantially similar or related property.

-If the Fund makes a distribution in excess of its current and accumulated "earnings and profits" in any taxable year, the excess distribution will be treated as a return of capital to the extent of a shareholder's tax basis in the shareholder's shares, and thereafter as capital gain.
+If a Fund makes a distribution in excess of its current and accumulated "earnings and profits" in any taxable year, the excess distribution will be treated as a return of capital to the extent of a shareholder's tax basis in the shareholder's shares, and thereafter as capital gain.
 A return of capital generally is not taxable, but it reduces a shareholder's basis in the shareholder's shares, thus reducing any loss or increasing any gain on a subsequent taxable disposition by the shareholder of such shares.